-Contact ENENES:
+Contact FNFNES:

-30 Marie Curie Ottawa, ON K1N 6N5 Tel: 613-562-5800 ext.
-7214 fnfnes@uottawa.ca

-Since the early 1900s the chemical industry developed thousands of substances resulting in more than 78,000 substances being used in commerce today.
+30 Marie Curie Ottawa, ON KIN 6N5 Tel: 613-562-5800 ext.
+7214 fnfnes@uottawa.ca substances resulting in more than 78,000 substances being used in commerce today.
 We are exposed to chemicals every day, from household cleaning compounds to cosmetics to additives in the food we eat.
-If not handled properly, some of these chemicals can be hazardous to human health and the environment when at elevated level of exposure.
+If not handled properly, some of these chemicals can be hazardous to human health and the environment when at elevated level Assembly of First Nations of exposure.

-In order to protect public health it is important to control the release of these chemicals and monitor their levels in the environment and certain foods
+In order to protect public health it is important to control the release of these chemicals and monitor their levels in the environment and certain foods.